-- 1. The Community Infrastructure Levy (CIL) is a charge through which the council raises funds from new developments in the area.
+- 3. The Community Infrastructure Levy (CIL) is a charge through which the council raises funds from new developments in the area.
 The money raised is then used to deliver the infrastructure needed to support development such as schools, transport initiatives and leisure facilities.
-Much of the CIL raised in Norwich is pooled with that raised in South Norfolk and Broadland Council areas and spent via the Greater Norwich Growth Board. - Council agreed to adopt and implement the CIL in Norwich in June 2013 and it was brought into force on 13 July 2013.
-There is a single charging zone covering all of the city council's area with the exception of the small part lying within the area for which the Broad's Authority is the responsible planning authority. - 3.
+Much of the CIL raised in Norwich is pooled with that raised in South Norfolk and Broadland Council areas and spent via the Greater Norwich Growth Board. - 4.
+Council agreed to adopt and implement the CIL in Norwich in June 2013 and it was brought into force on 13 July 2013.
+There is a single charging zone covering all of the city council's area with the exception of the small part lying within the area for which the Broad's Authority is the responsible planning authority and where no CIL is charged. - 5.
 When CIL was introduced in 2013 the council considered whether to introduce a policy to allow exceptional circumstances from CIL to be claimed.
-At the time it was considered the benefits of offering discretionary relief outweighed the disadvantages.
+At the time it was not considered that the benefits of offering discretionary relief outweighed the disadvantages.
 The relevant extract from the report agreed by council is produced below.